autoreduction/autoreduce-documents/projects/sub-projects.md

+This page lists upcoming Autoreduction sub-projects, which are estimated to take anything between a month and a year to complete depending on skill level and the specific sub-project.

+There are opportunities to get involved with any of these.
+Note, this list may from time to time get out of date and please don't hesitate to contact us to discuss getting involved with any of these sub-projects.

-# Autoreduction projects
+# Autoreduction sub-projects
 ## Web application graphical output
-The web application is currently only being used in the as a high level overview for the status of reduction jobs.
-A request from instrument scientists has been to instead show a graphical representation of their reduced data.
+The web application is currently being used to view, in a textual manner, the status of reduction jobs.
+A request from instrument scientists has been to also show a graphical representation of their reduced data.
 This project would involve the following tasks:
 * Agreeing the format which instrument scientists would like to see their data
 * Producing a plot from the output reduced file
 * Storing the plot in the database
 * Adding that plot to the web application

-Extension task:
+Potential extension bonus tasks:
 * Be able to create a graph based on snapshots of the data taken during acquisition
 * Talk to the IBEX team about adding this to their interface